LBPHacker/R216/manual.md

 The problem with that is that if the peripheral sends only one attention request, we might miss that.
 The solution is to make the peripheral send two.
 No, I'm not kidding.
-Just send one right after another.
+Just send one right after the first.
 In fact it's better to just make the peripheral send attention requests until it gets one back (a bump).